-Time charter income, is comprised of freight, demurrage and miscellaneous revenue, where a contract is made in the spot market for the use of a vessel for a specific voyage for a specified charter rate.
+Time charter income is comprised of freight, demurrage and miscellaneous revenue, where a contract is made in the spot market for the use of a vessel for a specific voyage for a specified charter rate.
 Revenue generated from voyage charter agreements is within the scope of IFRS 15.
 For vessels operating in the spot market, the company recognizes revenue 'over time' as the customer (i.e. the charterer) is simultaneously receiving and consuming the benefits of the vessel.
 The company considers that there is one performance obligation per voyage, inclusive of freight, demurrage and miscellaneous revenue.

-Under IFRS 15, the time period over which revenue is recognized has changed from the previous accounting standard.
-Prior to the effective date of IFRS 15, revenue from voyage charter agreements was recognized on a pro-rata basis over the duration of the voyage on a discharge to discharge basis.
-However, under IFRS 15, the performance obligation has been identified as the transportation of cargo from one point to another.
+Under IFRS 15, the performance obligation has been identified as the transportation of cargo from one point to another.
 Therefore, in a spot market voyage under IFRS 15, revenue is now recognized on a pro-rata basis commencing on the date that the cargo is loaded and concluding on the date of discharge.

-NOTES TO THE FINANCIAL STATEMENTS - continued FOR THE YEAR ENDED 31 December 2020 a.
+NOTES TO THE FINANCIAL STATEMENTS - continued FOR THE YEAR ENDED 31 December 2021 a.
 Categories of financial instruments